 If you can’t come into the Research Center, our online genealogy has an amazing wealth of searchable records.
 These include the Aalgaard Photo Index from 1923-1951, marriage and death records indexes along with a wide variety of other information.
 This is a great place to start your search if you are from a distance.

 Our faithful volunteers have compiled a vast collection of newspaper obituaries of people who lived in Norman county from the early 1890s to the present day.
 The Obituary Index can be found on online genealogy Individual obituaries can be obtained by request.

 In 2015 NCHS was awarded a Legacy Grant from the Minnesota Historical Society to digitize the over 10,000 negatives of Norman County families photographed by Arnie Aalgaard taken from 1923 to 1973.
 We have finally completed the scanning and indexing of the entire collection and the Index is located in the Research Center.
 The Index online is for the years 1923 to 1951.
 Check out the index to see if any of your family is in this treasure chest of photos.
 Anyone interested in obtaining a copy of a photo may order copies from NCHS.

 Norman County Cemetery Books

-In addition to cemetery resources published over the years by various groups, our members have compiled amazing cemetery books on most of the cemeteries in Norman County.
-These books contain church history, headstone photos, location in the cemetery and biographies on many of the people buried in the cemetery.
+In addition to cemetery resources published over the years by various groups, our members have compiled amazing cemetery books on many of the cemeteries in Norman County.
+These books contain church history, headstone photos, location in the cemetery, and biographies on many of the people buried in the cemetery.
 These books are housed in the Research Center in the Log Museum in Prairie Village in Ada and the Red River Museum located in Shelly.